ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 4    1258
 Name: Height, dtype: int64
 ```
-**Experiment with modifying your script (or interactively if using IPython) to access different elements of your data frame**
+**Experiment with modifying your script (or interactively if using IPython) to access different elements of your DataFrame**

 <a name="filtering"></a>